housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 ## Lazy Loading

 To improve loading times on a web page, we can try to **lazy load** non-critical resources where possible.
-In other words, we can defer the loading of certain resources until the user actually needs them.
+In other words, we can defer the loading of certain assets until the user actually needs them.

 In this application, we're going to lazy load on two different user actions: